sofiamoniz/AA3rd/clean/README.md

 ### To run the program (inside folder "code"):

-    There are four possible scripts:
-		1. python3 RepeatingExperience.py
-		2. python3 ExampleENG.py
+    Use the command:
-		3. python3 ExampleFR.py
+		python3 Main.py <textfile>

+    Usage example:
-		4. python3 ExamplePT.py
+		python3 Main.py eng_hamlet.txt
 ### Note:

 -**The code is located on folder "code"**

+-**The used textfiles must be inside directory "code/TextFiles"**

 -**The pdf report can be found on folder "report"**

--**The tables presented in the report can be found on folder "report/tables" - see this in case the tables are not perceptible in the report**
+-**The results presented in the report can be found on folder "report/results" - see this in case the tables are not perceptible in the report**